FreezieTest/playground/ai-alg.md

  - `pip install -r requirements.txt`
  - `python main.py`

 You can also run this on Discord.
-It uses ai_algo.py as cog file.
+It uses `ai_algo.py` as cog file.
 To run it, call `<yourPrefix>run_ai`.
 The GIF file will be shown in the text channel where the command has ran.
-Running it causes to execute feature scripts below in order.
+Running the `main.py` or `ai_algo.py` causes to execute feature scripts below in order.

 ## Features:
  - [stage_1_ai_evolution](#stage_1_ai_evolution)